A few things are certain when it comes to masturbation: it’s fun, it’s stress-relieving and it can make you feel pretty damn good.

 Does masturbation decrease testosterone?

-And more recently, a 2001 German study examined the endocrine response (in other words, how hormone levels changed) to masturbation.
-Researchers discovered that refraining from masturbation (and other types of sexual activity) over a three-week period increased testosterone levels.
+And more recently, a 2001 German study examined the endocrine response (in other words, how hormone levels changed) to masturbation [6].
+Researchers discovered that refraining from masturbation (and other types of sexual activity) over 3 weeks increased testosterone levels.

-On top of these three studies, there have been several more looking at sexual activity, masturbation and testosterone with varying results.
+On top of these 3 studies, there have been several more looking at sexual activity, masturbation and testosterone with varying results.

 All of this is to say that the research doesn’t really paint a clear picture.
 Evidence that masturbation decreases testosterone is quite limited, and any fluctuations in testosterone levels after orgasm seem to be temporary.